rehierl/html-outliner-spec/issue-associations.md

 NOTE - The exact same kind of connection will be established when entering a sectioning root element ([step 4.6.4.](./outliner-steps.md/#4-6-4)).

-NOTE - `startingNode` will always be either a sectioning element, or an element of heading content.
+NOTE - `startingNode` will always be a sectioning element, or an element of heading content because new section objects will only be created when entering one of those elements.

 I do not read this property to state that `startingNode` must always be an inner element of the property's section object.
-The referenced node can be an inner element, but it does not always have to be one - i.e. the name `startingNode` is not entirely accurate.
+The referenced element can be an inner element, but it does not always have to be one - i.e. the name `startingNode` is not entirely accurate.

-**TODO** - In addition to that, I assume that a sectioning element will never be considered an inner element of any of its inner sections.
+**TODO** - In addition to that, I assume that a sectioning element is never considered to be an inner element of any of its inner sections.
+The spec does not have a statement that supports this point of view, but a `parentSection` property does actually disallow them to be an inner node of any of their inner sections. - There needs to be a clear statement.

-The main characteristic of these kind of connections seems to be that the section object is created when reaching the given node.
+The main characteristic of these kind of connections seems to be that the section object is created when reaching the given element.
 Therefore, this connection could be described as: "This element triggered the creation of that section object" or "This section starts with, or just after the starting tag of the given element".

-NOTE - I do not consider this connection to define a two-way relationship; i.e. I do not implement an `Element` property that implements the other direction (from a node object towards a section object) and that represents the exact same meaning.
+NOTE - I do not consider this connection to define a two-way relationship; i.e. I do not implement an `Element` property that implements the other direction (from an element towards a section object) and that has the exact same meaning.

 To understand why this property has its use, it will help to recall the paragraph related to interactive tables of contents (TOCs).
 In order to support those it